da-liii/dotTeXmacs/README.md

 `$ mv dotTeXmacs .TeXmacs`

 ## Graph plugin
++ rose: a rose from Henri Lesourd's [tutorial](http://texmacs.org/tmweb/documents/tutorials/TeXmacs-graphics-tutorial.pdf) of TeXmacs graphics.
+The code in the tutorial is outdated because of the change of the TeXmacs's Scheme serialization.

 + struct-graph: a function for translating a TeXmacs "tree" representing the relations of structs in Linux Kernel to a easy-to-read graph.
+Some explanation and two figures can be found in my blog [post](http://sadhen.com/2014/11/09/texmacs-graphics-struct/) in Chinese.

 **Notice**:

 If you use an older version, you may have to add the following code to the my-init-texmacs.scm file:

 ‘‘‘ scheme
 (define (tree->number atree)
         (string->number (tree->string atree)))
 ‘‘‘

-+ rose: a rose from the document of TeXmacs

 ## Git plugin
 After installing this plugin, there will be a menu entry ‘Git‘ in the menu.
 The usage is quite straightforward, so all you need to do is just using the menu to git your documents.